 In addition to her animal and avian sculpture, religious art commissions have followed Terri throughout her artistic life and have come to grace many churches nationally.
 These devotional icons and sacred subjects, bring a deeper spiritual experience, and enhance Catholic parishes, grotto’s and gardens, as well as private homes.

-Malec’s sculptures are part of permanent and corporate collections as well as Museums throughout the country including, the Leigh Yawkey Woodson Art Museum, Wisconsin; Colorado Historical Museum, Denver; MBNA Headquarters, Maine; and St. John the Beloved Catholic Church, Virginia.
+Malec’s sculptures are part of permanent and corporate collections as well as Museums throughout the country including, the Leigh Yawkey Woodson Art Museum, Wisconsin; Colorado Historical Museum, Denver; MBNA Headquarters, Camden, Maine; and St. John the Beloved Catholic Church, Virginia.

 Her award- winning sculpture has been juried into many exhibitions nationally and internationally.